Nabeel-javaid/report/README.md

       - Then to run the tests, I simply added the relevant files to the .env, referencing .env.example.

    b. **Execution of Tests:**
-      - Tests were run using `forge test COVERAGE="yes" NETWORK="sep" forge test -vv --rpc-url http://x.x.x.x:yyy`, executing a suite of predefined test cases that covered various functionalities and scenarios.
+      - Tests were run using `fCOVERAGE="yes" NETWORK="sep" forge test -vv --rpc-url  https://rpc.sepolia.org`, executing a suite of predefined test cases that covered various functionalities and scenarios.

    c. **Test Coverage and Documentation:**
       - The overview of the testing suite, as referred to in the provided documentation, likely details the scope, scenarios, and objectives of each test, ensuring a comprehensive assessment of the contracts.